openmobilityfoundation/mobility-data-specification/README.md

 ## Related Projects

+The OMF's [Communtiy Projects](https://www.openmobilityfoundation.org/community-projects/) page has an every growing list of projects releated to MDS, and see our [Privacy Committee's State of Practice](https://github.com/openmobilityfoundation/privacy-committee/blob/main/products/state-of-the-practice.md) for more examples.

 ### Open Mobility Foundation
 * [`mds-core`](https://github.com/openmobilityfoundation/mds-core) - A reference implementation of an MDS Agency Server, built using PostgresQL, TypeScript, NodeJS.
 * [`mds-compliance-mobile`](https://github.com/openmobilityfoundation/mds-compliance-mobile) - A mobile app for performing in-the-field data validation and compliance monitoring.